The best Fujifilm GF lenses: prime & zoom GFX medium format lenses

-The lenses are typically quite chunky, because they need to deliver a bigger image circle than full-frame format lenses, to cover a relatively large medium-format image sensor.
-They don’t tend to be overly large, however, with modest aperture ratings that help to keep the size and weight down to manageable levels.
+The GFX 100 now has a colossal 100-megapixel image sensor – that is a lot of megapixels for these lenses to resolve.
+The lenses are typically quite chunky because they need to deliver a bigger image circle than full-frame format lenses, to cover a relatively large medium-format image sensor.
+But they don’t tend to be overly large, however, with modest aperture ratings that help to keep the size and weight down to manageable levels.

 Matthew Richards is a photographer and journalist who has spent years using and reviewing all manner of photo gear.
 Camera lenses are a prime area of his expertise, and consequently we are fortunate enough to have Matthew as Digital Camera World's principal lens reviewer.
 He has tested the vast majority of camera lenses on sale today - mirrorless and DSLR - including many of Fujifilm's GF lenses.